Advanced Telescope for High Energy Astrophysics: Wide Field Imager (WFI)

 The Wide Field Imager (WFI) is a large field of view spectral-imaging camera based on the unique Silicon DEPFET technology, developed in the semiconductor laboratory of the Max Planck Society.
 The DEPFETs provide an excellent energy resolution (<170eV at 7keV), low noise, fast readout and high time resolution, with good radiation hardness.
 The instrument combines the Large Detector Array, which is optimized for a wide field of view observations over a 40' x 40' instantaneous sky area, with a separate Fast Detector tailored to observe the brightest point sources of the X-ray sky with high throughput and low pile-up.
 These capabilities, in combination with the unprecedented effective area and wide field of the Athena telescope, will provide breakthrough capabilities in X-ray imaging spectroscopy.

 The WFI is developed by an international consortium composed of ESA member states.
-It is led by the Max Planck Institute for Extraterrestrial Physics (DEU) with partners in Germany (ECAP, IAA Tübingen), Austria (University of Vienna), Denmark (DTU), France (CEA Saclay, Strasbourg), Italy (INAF, Bologna, Palermo), Poland (SRC PAS, NCAC PAS), the United Kingdom (University of Leicester, Open University), the United States (Pennsylvania State University (Penn State), SLAC, Massachusetts Institute of Technology (MIT), SAO), Switzerland (University of Geneva), Portugal (IA), and Greece (Athens Observatory, University of Crete).
-The principal investigator is Prof. Kirpal Nandra, Director of the High-Energy Group at MPE.
+It is led by the Max Planck Institute for Extraterrestrial Physics (DEU) with partners in Germany (ECAP, IAA Tübingen), Austria (University of Vienna), Denmark (DTU), France (CEA Saclay, Strasbourg), Italy (INAF, Bologna, Palermo), Poland (SRC PAS, NCAC PAS), the United Kingdom (University of Leicester, Open University), the United States (Pennsylvania State University (Penn State), SLAC, Massachusetts Institute of Technology (MIT), SAO), Switzerland (University of Geneva), Portugal (Institute of Astrophysics and Space Sciences), and Greece (Athens Observatory, University of Crete).
+The principal investigator is Kirpal Nandra, Director of the High-Energy Group at MPE.